 Registering Human Gene Transfer Experiments

-- a copy of the informed consent form, as submitted to the Institutional Review Board
+- a copy of the informed consent form

-- notice from the NIH that their protocol registration process is complete
+- notice from the NIH indicating that the registration process of study with the NIH is complete

 Researchers should submit all documents to the Institutional Biosafety Committee using Research Navigator.